Alabama Mesothelioma by the Numbers: Birmingham Steel and Mobile Shipyards

 Alabama’s asbestos legacy is shaped by two industries that defined the state’s economy through the 20th century: steel production in Birmingham and shipbuilding in Mobile.
 These industries, along with paper mills, power plants, and chemical manufacturing, created exposure pathways for tens of thousands of workers across the state.

 The toll is reflected in the numbers.
-With 442 documented exposure sites, 616 mesothelioma deaths, and 802 asbestosis deaths, Alabama carries one of the heavier asbestos disease burdens in the Southeast.
-An estimated 2,464 additional deaths are linked to asbestos-related lung cancer, a disease that is harder to attribute directly but follows the same exposure patterns.
+Between 1999 and 2017, CDC multiple-cause-of-death records show 616 Alabama mesothelioma deaths and 802 asbestosis deaths, placing Alabama among the heavier asbestos disease burdens in the Southeast.
+An estimated 2,464 additional Alabama deaths over the same period are linked to asbestos-related lung cancer, a disease that is harder to attribute directly but follows the same exposure patterns.

 State Rankings